HL7/cql-ig/input/pages/using-cql.md

 ```

 This example declares a library named Common in the CMS namespace.
 Per the [CQL specification](https://cql.hl7.org/04-logicalspecification.html#versionedidentifier), the namespace for a
-library is included in the ELM in the `Library.identifier` element, along with a URI that provides a globally unique, stable identifier for the namespace.
+library is included in the ELM in the `Library.identifier` element, along with a Uniform Resource Identifier (URI) that provides a globally unique, stable identifier for the namespace.
 For example, the URI for the CMS namespace might be `https://ecqi.healthit.gov/ecqm/measures`.

-Note that this is a URI that may or may not correspond to a reachable web address (a URL).
+Note that this is a URI that may or may not correspond to a reachable web address (a Uniform Resource Locater (URL)).
 The important aspect is not
 the addressability, but the uniqueness, ensuring that library name collisions cannot occur.

 **Conformance Requirement 2.4 (Library Namespaces):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-4)